Gwangju Uprising: Background

 The assassination of President Park Chung Hee on 26 October 1979 triggered a number of democracy movements that had previously been suppressed under Park's tenure.
 The abrupt end of Park's 18-year authoritarian rule left a power vacuum that created political and social instability.
 Park's successor, Choi Kyu-hah, had no real control over the government and Chun Doo-hwan, chief of the Defense Security Command (DSC), was able to seize control of the military in the coup d'état of December Twelfth.
 At the time, both the military and Chun denied any political motivations behind the coup and Chun had no clear influence over domestic politics.

-In March 1980, the beginning of a new school year, professors and students who had been expelled for pro-democracy activity returned to university and formed student unions.
+In March 1980, at the beginning of a new school year, professors and students who had been expelled for pro-democracy activity returned to university and formed student unions.
 These unions led nationwide demonstrations against martial law and in support of democratization, free elections, human rights, labor rights, and freedom of the press.
-These protests culminated in the 15 May 1980 demonstration against martial law at Seoul Station which involved 100,000 protesters.
+These protests culminated in the 15 May 1980 demonstration against martial law at Seoul Station which involved over 100,000 protesters.
 When the prime minister appealed for time to consider their demands, students returned to their campuses.
 On 16 May, opposition leaders Kim Dae-jung and Kim Young-sam held a joint press conference, echoing the students' demands.

 Beginning in February 1980, the army issued orders to a number of units to undergo severe riot control training, called "Loyalty Training".
 The training included harsh and unconscionable tactics, and was criticized as a factor behind the paratroopers' indiscriminate use of violence against the subsequent uprising.